sreenaths/more-js/README.md

 ```
 ### 2. As member function (Would be deprecated in v1)

 You can have all these static members added as part the respective JavaScript data types.
 Just require more-js somewhere in your project, `require('more-js');`.
+Once required, all the functions will be available under the respective data types as member function. i.e, you would be able to do the following.

 Considering performance and safety, option #1 is a better approach.

-Once required, all the functions will be available under the respective data types as member function. i.e, you would be able to do the following.
+Hence #2 would be deprecated soon.

 ```
 [1, 3, 3, 4].unique().first(); // 1
 "{} text".fmt("Sample"); // Sample text